epfl-ada/ada-2023-project-teamcajare2023/README.md

 **IMDb ratings**: IMDb is an [online database](https://datasets.imdbws.com/) of information related to films, television series and more, where users can rate the films they watch from 1 to 10.
 We are mainly interested in the IMDb average score and number of votes per movie (title.ratings.tsv and title.basics.tsv).

 **Oscar awards**: Awards are international recognition of excellence in cinema.
-Using this [kaggle dataset](https://www.kaggle.com/datasets/unanimad/the-oscar-award) we got the list of films that were awarded by the Academy Awards.
+Using this [kaggle dataset](https://www.kaggle.com/datasets/unanimad/the-oscar-award) we got the list of films that were nominated and awarded by the Academy Awards.

 ## Methods